fvlgnn/timbrapp-extension/README.md

     * Click on the notification or the extension icon with the **red badge**.
         * **If the URL of the HR portal has been set**, TimbrApp will open it for you.
         * **If the URL of the HR portal has NOT been set**, you will have to clock in/out manually on the device. **Important:** Remember to click on the notification or the icon after clocking in/out to reset the reminder.

+### Contributing

+If you'd like to contribute to the development of TimbrApp, please visit the repository on [GitHub](https://github.com/fvlgnn/timbrapp).

 ### Disclaimer